MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-create-manage-session-pools.md

  svc = client.delete_service_pool(name = "myWebService1234", version = "v1.0.0")
 ```

 This feature is still underdevelopment.
 In rare cases, the [delete_service_pool](../../python-reference/azureml-model-management-sdk/mlserver.md#delete_service_pool) command may fail to actually delete the pool on the computeNode.
 If you encounter this situation, issue a new [delete_service_pool](../../python-reference/azureml-model-management-sdk/mlserver.md#delete_service_pool) command.
-Use the [get_service_pool_status](../../python-reference/azureml-model-management-sdk/mlserver.md#delete_service_pool) command to monitor the actually status of dedicated pools on the computeNode.
+Use the [get_service_pool_status](../../python-reference/azureml-model-management-sdk/mlserver.md#delete_service_pool) command to monitor the status of dedicated pools on the computeNode.
  ```python
  # Deletes the dedicated session pool and releases resources
  client.delete_service_ool(name = "myWebService1234", version = "v1.0.0")